 What are SPL tokens?

 SPL tokens are tokens on the Solana blockchain.
-They conform to the Solana Program Library which is a collection of on-chain programs that govern how the tokens function.
+They conform to the Solana Program Library, a collection of on-chain programs that govern how the tokens function.

 Altcoins have become a dirty word in much of the legacy financial system, primarily due to 2017’s ICO era.
-Wall Street, or at least the ‘Old Wall’ (and the IRS), recognizes Bitcoin and Ethereum as commodities while dismissing other tokens as a general altcoin market full of valueless tokens and a few diamonds in the rough.
-They fail to realize that high quality and well managed altcoins bring value to the networks they’re a part of by serving a purpose.
+Wall Street, or at least the ‘Old Wall‘ (and the IRS), recognizes Bitcoin and Ethereum as commodities while dismissing other tokens as a general altcoin market full of valueless tokens and a few diamonds in the rough.
+While untrue in many cases, usefulness is certainly not a default aspect of the technology.

 Think of the native asset (the one that pays the fees) of a blockchain (ETH on Ethereum, AVAX on Avalanche) as the coin, and think of the tokens built on those blockchains (AAVE, JOE) as the digital assets that conform to a given token standard instituted by the network.